neoforged/Documentation/docs/entities/renderer.md

     for (EntityType<?> entityType : event.getEntityTypes()) {
         // Get our renderer.
         EntityRenderer<?, ?> renderer = event.getRenderer(entityType);
         // Null-check the renderer.
-You could add more checks here.
-For example, a common check is
+You could add more checks here,
-        // `instanceof LivingEntityRenderer<?, ?>` to only target living entity renderers. if (renderer != null) {
+        // e.g., instanceof checks to only target specific renderer classes. if (renderer != null) {
             // Add the layer to the renderer.
-Reuses the ModelLayerLocation from above. renderer.addLayer(MY_LAYER);
+Like above, construct a new MyRenderLayer.
+            // The EntityModelSet can be retrieved from the event through #getEntityModels. renderer.addLayer(new MyRenderLayer(renderer, event.getEntityModels()));
         }
     }
 }